floridop/MNXB11-fairytale/fairytale.md

 "Did I say...?
 Oh sure, sure!
 I've seen this before, no problem!" - answered Zo-oZ in a mix of shame and confusion.

-As they stepped into the company's instaporter...
+As they stepped into the company's instaporter lights flashed before their eyes!
+Smoke filled the room as they exited the instaporter.
+From the smoke, a shadow appeared...
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE LINE